Wortex17/Swashbucklers/Rulebook/Standard Trials & Tests.md

 ## Operations

 ### `+`
 Addition.
 Same as mathematics!
-Isnít this nice?
+Isn‚Äôt this nice?

 ### `-`
 Subtraction.
 Same as mathematics!
-Isnít this also nice?
+Isn‚Äôt this also nice?
 This also includes the priority before +.
 Beware that negative numbers are possible, and that these are not the same as a subtraction operation - mind the space before and after the operation sign.